-6.1.12 Creating a Patch
+6.1.13 Creating a Patch

-Before submitting a patch read about Contributing to RTEMS and the Commit Message formatting we require.
+Before submitting a patch, please read Commit Message Guidance (page 118) to become familiar with the commit message formatting we require.

 The recommended way to create a patch is to branch the Git repository master and use one commit for each logical change.
 Then you can use git format-patch to turn your commits into patches and easily submit them.